 Arts Administration Internship

 Are you interested in learning more about how small not-for-profit arts organizations survive and thrive?
-Ithaca is home to a small arts colony dedicated to supporting New York State artists and writers by providing month-long, juried summer residencies, subsidized retreat space in the off-season, and various craft-focused workshops and salons.
+Ithaca is home to a small arts colony dedicated to supporting New York State artists and writers by providing two- and four-week summer residencies, subsidized retreat space in the off-season, and various public events.

 Our arts administration internship is designed to give you hands-on experience in nearly every aspect of running a small arts organization, including but not limited to: marketing, finance/fundraising, organizational management, program development, and general office administration.